-As of December 31, 2020, two of our largest franchises, the Town of Hempstead, New York, comprising an aggregate of approximately 76,000 video customers, and the New York City franchise, comprising of approximately 431,000 video customers were expired.
-We are currently lawfully operating in both these franchise areas under temporary authority recognized by the State of New York.
+As of December 31, 2021, three of our largest franchises, namely the Town of Hempstead, New York, comprising an aggregate of approximately 70,000 video customers, the Town of Brookhaven, New York, comprising an aggregate of approximately 115,000 video customers, and the New York City franchise, comprising approximately 380,000 video customers were expired.
+We are currently lawfully operating in these franchise areas under temporary authority recognized by the State of New York.
 Lightpath holds a franchise from New York City that expired on December 20, 2008 and the renewal process is pending.
 We believe New York City is treating the expiration date of this franchise as extended until a formal determination on renewal is made, but there can be no assurance that we will be successful in renewing this franchise on anticipated terms or at all.
 We expect to renew or continue to operate under all or substantially all of our franchises.